 - Adjustments to existing transit signal priority (TSP) systems

-- Adjustments to existing traffic-responsive timing systems
+- Adjustments to existing adaptive and traffic-responsive timing systems

 - “Flush” plans for managing traffic incidents